rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 # Credential Handling

 As this Cookbook is API focused, credentials for the API are required.
-These credentials can be passed to the LWRPs, loaded from an encrypted databag, or pulled from Node attributes.
+These credentials can be passed to the resource providers, loaded from an encrypted databag, or pulled from Node attributes.

 | Credential | Required | Default | Node Attribute | Databag Attribute |
 | ---------- | -------- | ------- | -------------- | ----------------- |